 The radiator in this circuit is the most visible and important part of the engine's cooling system.
 When the coolant in the engine becomes hot, it causes the thermostat to open its valve, letting the coolant out and into the top of the radiator.
 From there, it circulates down in a serpentine fashion, right to left, to the bottom of the radiator, where it returns to the engine via the water pump inlet.

 As the water moves down through the radiator, it passes through small-diameter pipes (usually made of copper) that are surrounded by and connected to thin aluminum fins.
 Aluminum is a high-efficiency thermal conductor, so the heat from the water is quickly pulled off as ambient, cooler air passes over the fins and "pulls" it away.
 This cools the coolant, which is then sent back into the engine to pick up more heat and repeat the process.

 Although radiators are simple, they can leak or become clogged.
 The thermostats that control the water flow into and out of them can also malfunction.
-When a vehicle is scrapped for parts, the radiator is often pulled for its high recycle value in copper and aluminum as well.
+When a vehicle is scrapped for parts, the radiator is often pulled so the copper and aluminum can be recycled.

 There are several signs that a radiator may be failing and in need of replacement.
 This includes:

 There might be coolant leaking if the radiator has corrosion or cracking from age.
 The radiator could also be leaking from damage caused by impact from road debris or a collision.
 The radiator won't be able to sufficiently cool the engine due to a loss of coolant.